jbeechb/tier2-safe-docs/safe-guide-users.rst

 `Login to SAFE <https://www.archer.ac.uk/tier2/>`__.
 Then:

 #.
 Go to the Menu *Service information* and select *Report Generator*
 #.
-Select the report you wish to run and the format you want the output
+Select the report you wish to run
-   in (web, PDF, CSV, XML) by clicking the appropriate icon in the list.
 #.
 Complete the required information in the form: this will usually
    consist of at least a date range to analyse and may have other options depending on the report you are running.
 #.
-Click *Generate Report*
+Click the icon for the output format you would like to generate.
+   If you select preview you will get a report in the web browser with buttons to use to output the analysis in other formats.

 If you are a PI or Project Manager, you will have access to additional reports to generate information on whole projects or groups as well as